What are the rules for submitting a film?

 After entries have closed, the F3 organizing committee will go through all the submissions and judge them based on a handful of criteria and will determine a TOP TEN list of films.
 These films will be the ones screened at the F3 Festival Premiere Screening.

-SIX special guest celebrity judges will review the finalists and offer their constructive feedback.
+A handful of special guest celebrity judges will review the finalists and offer their constructive feedback.
 The judges will be announced at a later date.
 They will also determine the outcome of the awards, such as best film, best director, best actor, etc. for the awards ceremony that will take place right after the F3 Festival Premiere Screening.

 how do I submit my film to the festival?